toyo-itorii/Junk-Buster/readme.md

 The trained `Multinomial Naive Bayes` and `Logistic Regression` models are saved using `joblib` in the `trained_models/` directory.
 This allows for quick loading and reuse of the models for making predictions without needing to retrain them every time the application runs.

 ---
+## Web Architecture

+The trained `Multinomial Naive Bayes` and `Logistic Regression` models are saved using `joblib` in the `trained_models/` directory.
+This allows for quick loading and reuse of the models for making predictions without needing to retrain them every time the application runs.

+---
 ## Future Enhancements

 * **Hyperparameter Tuning:** Implement techniques like GridSearchCV or RandomizedSearchCV to find optimal hyperparameters for the models.